evhub/pyprover/README.md

 ## PyProver Basics

-To use PyProver from an interpreter, it is recommended to
+To use PyProver from a Python interpreter, it is recommended to
 ```python
 from pyprover import *
 ```
 which will populate the global namespace with capital letters as propositions/predicates, and lowercase letters as constants/variables/functions.
+When using PyProver from a Python file, however, it is recommended to only import what you need.

 Formulas can be constructed using the built-in Python operators on propositions and terms combined with `Exists` (or `TE`), `ForAll` (or `FA`), `top`, and `bot`.
 For example:
 ```python